freeCodeCamp/freeCodeCamp/docs/moderator-handbook.md

 10. **Temporarily inactive**
     If you're not going to be active as a Moderator for a while due to vacation, illness, or any other reason, make sure to let the others know in the #mod-chat channel.
 This is so we know if we can count on you to be regularly active on the server or not.

-## Moderating our Chat Server

-Moderating the chat server is very similar to moderating the Discord server, but there are a few key differences:

-1. **No Ban functionality**
-   At this time, Rocket.Chat does not have a flow for banning users.
-Users can be muted (so they are prevented from chatting in a room) or kicked from a room.
-2. **Modified Bot Commands**
-   The moderation bot in the chat server was developed with a smoother UX in mind.
-Some of the commands have been modified.
-Use the `!fCC modHelp` command to view the available functionality.
-Bot commands in the chat server do NOT require a user mention as they do with Discord.
-3. **No Role Mentions**
-   Unlike Discord, Rocket.Chat does not allow you to mention all users by a specific role - this means you cannot ping all moderators at once.

 ## How to become a moderator